apache/ambari/ambari-views/docs/index.md

 #####instance
 Element | Description
 ---|---
-name | The unique instance name (required) property | An instance property
+name | The unique instance name (required). label | The display label of the view instance.
+If not set, the view definition label is used. description | The description of the view instance.
+If not set, the view definition description is used. icon64 | Overrides the view icon64 for this specific view instance. icon | Overrides the view icon for this specific view instance. visible | If true, for the view instance to show up in the users view instance list.
+The default value is true. property | Specifies configuration parameters values for the view instance.

 #####property
 Element | Description
 ---|---
-key | The property key (must match view parameter name) value | The property value
+key | The property key (must match view parameter name). value | The property value.

-A complete view.xml example …
+A view.xml example …

     <view>
         <name>FILES</name>